Best Black Friday 2022 deals under $100

 Sold by Amazon

-This LEGO set for kids and adults features the Fab Five, the iconic cast of Queer Eye.
+This Lego set for kids and adults features the Fab Five and the iconic loft from Queer Eye.
 With almost 1,000 pieces, it features stunning detail, cute jokes and plenty of interactive play.

 Sold by Amazon